ybyzek/kafka-github-actions/README.md

 This demo uses [GitHub Actions](https://docs.github.com/en/actions) for developing and valiating Apache Kafka client application, focusing on a Python producer and consumer using [Kafka Python Client](https://docs.confluent.io/kafka-clients/python/current/overview.html).

-It has a workflow that demonstrates a few capabilities:
+It has a [GitHub Actions workflow](.github/workflows/python-kafka-app.yml) that demonstrates a few capabilities:

 - Build Docker image
 - Unit test